 will bear for months.
 After you have picked the main head,

-small florets keep appearing for an age, perfect for a soup.
+small florets keep appearing for an age; perfect for a soup.
 The beautiful yellow flowers are also very crunchy and will brighten any salad.

 Just as important is that broccoli is the queen that rules over all in the anti-tumour stakes.

 It does have quite a long growing season; plant them early in spring once the risk of frost is over.
 Better still, they grow well in late summer and into early winter.
-Choose the right variety with help of from your nurseryman.
+Choose the right variety with help from your nurseryman.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.